Stimulus bill will help restaurants, but critics say it won’t save them from the pandemic’s effects

 Coronavirus can travel farther and faster inside restaurants than previously thought, South Korean study suggests

 When it became clear the Restaurants Act had little chance in Congress, some lawmakers, as well as lobbyists representing the National Restaurant Association and the Independent Restaurant Coalition, pushed for modifications in the Paycheck Protection Program that they thought would provide partial relief to the hospitality industry, although it wouldn’t be as targeted as the $45 billion set aside for the transportation sector.
-The text for the stimulus bill was just released on Monday, hours before Congress was scheduled to vote on it.
+The text for the stimulus bill was just released Monday, hours before Congress was scheduled to vote on it.

 The bill would allow restaurants applying for a PPP loan to use a new-and-improved formula.
 Previously, the maximum amount that a restaurant could borrow was based on a formula in which its average monthly payroll costs were multiplied by 2.5.
 The new bill will change the multiplier to 3.5, but only for restaurants and hotels.